 In statistics, a ‘sigma’ (s) refers to the standard deviation from the mean of a population.
 Standard deviation describes the likelihood of your next data point deviating from the mean of the whole data set.
 The sixth sigma refers to the likelihood that only 3.4 out of every 1 million data points will appear outside the sixth standard deviation.
 That translates into less than 4 errors per million transactions.

-Six sigma is all about variance reduction.
+Six sigma is one of the process improvement programs that is all about variance reduction.
 What do we mean by variance?
 We are talking about the amount of control you have over your processes.
 Another way to look at it is how good you are at predicting or forecasting the future outcomes of a given process.